Prudential standard

 if the policyholder does not need to take any action before or as a result of the transfer - advise the policyholder accordingly;

-The approved summary must be sent to affected policyholders before the scheme is released for public inspection under paragraph 16.
+The approved summary must be sent to affected policyholders before or at the same time the scheme is published under paragraph 16.

 Paragraph 16 specifies matters for the purposes of subsections 17C(3) and 17E(2) of the Act.